So absolutes can define a sacred direction in symbolic narrative, and those absolutes will vary depending on what myth

 And here the absolute value of the Earth is accompanied by two other dimond-hard absolutes, perhaps the most powerful concerns of the modern age, Survival and Destruction.
 Think of any of the doomsday movies that have been released in recent decades: they all play on the nature of this human power.
 This is the dark side of the myth of The Land, the essential fear of apocalypse, an old anxiety re-born in the Anthropocene.

 But in the modern myth of The Land, Destruction takes on a whole new meaning.
 In older mythic contexts, Destruction was sometimes considered a transformer, a necessary part of the life-death cycle.
 But this new type of Destruction is not only the death of all life on Earth, but a total break in the cycle of transformation.
 Neither life, nor therefore Survival can be transformed out of such an event.
-Survival can be a reaction to this final Destruction as it looms over the horizon, but in every sense it will never be fed by it.
+Survival can be a reaction to this final Destruction as it looms on the horizon, but in every sense it will never be fed by it.

 If ever a human condition needed sanctifying through myth and symbolic narrative, then it would be this one.
 It is a new Destruction that gives no quarter, that lets out no light.
 But even so, as a result Survival inherits the totality of meaning that is derived from the Earth.
 Where this new Destruction is entropic silence, Survival is filled with the essence of life and, yes, even death — an intrinsic part of the greater, transforming cycle of life on Earth.
 Once again, our old friend Death becomes a potential source of wisdom, as many have already concluded.